Hiring is hard work, and for many businesses, it’s becoming increasingly difficult.

 You also lose time and money when you make a bad hire.
 Even putting the lack of productivity aside, there’s the time spent trying to retrain or rehabilitate a bad hire before ultimately parting ways.

 Not to mention, turnover is costly as well.
-Data shows that losing a senior or executive level employee costs approximately 213% of that individual’s salary.
+Data shows that losing a senior or executive-level employee can cost up to approximately 213% of that individual’s salary.